Temperature Controlled PC FAN

-This project is a temprerature controller for a PC FAN.
-It regulates the speed of the FAN attached to it according to measured temperature.
+This project is a temperature controller for a PC FAN.
+It regulates the speed of the FAN attached to it according to the measured temperature.
 Temperature is sensed using a simple NTC thermistor.

-This pcb has been designed so you can use a single resistor or a 100k potentiomiter, i recommend using the 100k pot as this is far much easyer to fine tune this device for your needs.
+This PCB has been designed so you can use a single resistor or a 100k potentiometer, i recommend using the 100k pot as this is far much easier to fine-tune this device for your needs.

 Can the transistor be replaced by a MOSFET instead to drive 12V 1A DC fan?